JoshuaTurner3/kitctfctf_2022/README.md

 $dp=\frac{(spt \cdot t)}{q}\%t$

 Which means that if scaled_pt (spt) is some multiple of q then dp = 0.
 Now, I did this and bruteforced from 0 to 30, but received unexpected (yet later welcomed) results.
-Running the following function provided this output:
+Running the brute force function provided this output:
 ```
 FINDING Q AND T
 iter:  1        i:  2            True
 iter:  2        i:  4            True
 iter:  3        i:  8            True
 iter:  4        i:  16           True
 iter:  5        i:  32           True
 iter:  6        i:  64           True
 iter:  7        i:  128          True
 iter:  8        i:  256          True
 iter:  9        i:  512          True